-“The privileges of being an American belong to those brave enough to fight for them,” declared Gen. Benjamin O. Davis Jr., commander of the Tuskegee Airmen, America's first Black military airmen.
+“The privileges of being an American belong to those brave enough to fight for them,” declared Gen. Benjamin O. Davis Jr., commander of the Tuskegee Airmen.

 “You eat alone.
 You sleep in your barracks room alone.
 You ride the bus … alone.
 No one talks to you,” West Point historian Sherman L. Fleek described Davis’s experience at the school.
 “No one.”

-It was exactly the kind of racism, still pervasive in America decades after we fought a civil war to end slavery, that Martin Luther King Jr., born 95 years ago today, seven years before the now-renowned Gen. Davis graduated from West Point, sought to abolish.
-He, too, like Davis, experienced vicious intolerance and injustice firsthand.
-And yet he, too, also seemed to believe, against all odds, in the allusive concept of the “privileges of being an American,” stored up for “those brave enough to fight for them.”
+It was exactly the kind of racism, still pervasive in America decades after we fought a civil war to end slavery, that Martin Luther King Jr., born January 15, 1929, seven years before Gen. Davis graduated from West Point, sought to abolish.
+He, too, like Davis, experienced racial intolerance and injustice firsthand.
+And yet he also seemed to believe, against all odds, in the allusive concept of the “privileges of being an American,” stored up for “those brave enough to fight for them.”

 And fight he would.